ndd21/PHYS281/docs/demo-classes.md

 ```

 !!! note
-    In the above definition it has used the `@property` function decorator.
+    In the above definition it has used the `@property` function @(decorator).
 This is a way to
-    define methods in a class that can allow data to be accessed as data attributes with a new
+    define methods in a class that can allow aspect of a current data attributes to be accessed
-    name.
-Here it is handy to store the vector as a list, but it is also nice to be able to access
+    with a different name.
+Here it is handy to store the vector as a list-type data attribute,
-    the individual components in an intuitive manner.
-Hence defining properties for `x`, `y` and
+    but it is also nice to be able to access the individual components in an intuitively named
-    `z`.
+    manner.
+Hence defining properties for `x`, `y` and `z` that only return those components.
     These attributes can be accesses with, e.g.:

     ```python
     v1 = Vector(1, 2, 3)
-    print(v1.x)  # despite being defined as a function x can be access with the () 1
+    print(v1.x)  # despite being defined as a function the x property can be access without using () 1
     ```